irobot-ros/ros2-performance/proposals/intraprocess_communication.md

    `PublisherInfo` structure associated with this publisher.
 Then it calls `IntraProcessManager::find_matching_subscriptions(PublisherInfo pub_info)`.
 This returns a list of stored `SubscriptionInfo` that have a QoS compatible for receiving the message.
-4. If the `Publisher` QoS is set to transient local, its `PublisherInfo` is also added to the list.
-5. The message is "added" to the ring buffer of all the items in the list (so also the `Publisher` itself receives one if set to transient local).
+5. The message is "added" to the ring buffer of all the items in the list.
    The `rcl_guard_condition_t` member of `SubscriptionIntraProcessWaitable` of each `Subscription` is triggered (this wakes up
    `rclcpp::spin`).